Session: 114. Hemoglobinopathies, Excluding Thalassemia: Clinical and Epidemiological: Poster III

 Hematology Disease Topics & Pathways:

-Sickle Cell Disease, Adults, Epidemiology, Clinical Research, Health Outcomes Research, Hemoglobinopathies, Diseases, SARS-CoV-2/COVID-19, Infectious Diseases, Study Population
+Sickle Cell Disease, Adults, Epidemiology, Workforce, Health Outcomes Research, Hemoglobinopathies, Diseases, SARS-CoV-2/COVID-19, Infectious Diseases, Study Population

 Methods: The clinical database has been tracking COVID-19 cases reported.
 Out of a total of 1343 patients, 55 patients contracted COVID-19 and were tracked in the clinical database with IRB approval.